efabless/openlane2/docs/_templates/generate_configvar_docs/steps.md

 # Built-in Steps and their Configuration Variables
 These steps are included with OpenLane and are used by its various built-in flows.

-This page documents these steps, how to get them and their configuration variable.
+This page documents these steps, how to get them and their configuration variables (if applicable).

+Additionally, the [PDK Configuration Variables](./pdk_config_vars.md) are exposed to all steps.

+If you're looking for documentation for the `Step` Python classes themselves, check the API reference [here](./api/steps/index.md).

 ```{warning}
 * Two steps in a given Flow may share a configuration variable name if-and-only-if the variables are otherwise identical, i.e., the name, type, default value and description all match letter-for-letter.
 Otherwise, the flow will not compile.